 Medical Editor: John P. Cunha, DO, FACOEP

 Cefadroxil (cefadroxil hemihydrate) is a cephalosporin antibiotic used to treat infections of the urinary tract, skin and soft-tissue, throat, and tonsils caused by bacteria that are susceptible to its effects.
-It also is used for prevention of infection of the inner layer of the heart (endocarditis) due to surgical procedures.
-This medication is available in generic form.
-Common side effects include diarrhea, nausea, abdominal pain, vomiting, and rash.
+Cefadroxil also is used for prevention of infection of the inner layer of the heart (endocarditis) due to surgical procedures.
+Cefadroxil is available in generic form.
+Common side effects of Cefadroxil include:

 The recommended adult dose of Cefadroxil depends on the infection being treated, and varies from 1 to 2 grams, taken once daily or in two divided doses.
 Pediatric dose is based on the child's weight.
 Cefadroxil may interact with some vaccines, reducing their effectiveness.
 Tell your doctor all medications and supplements you use and all vaccines you recently received.
 During pregnancy, Cefadroxil should be used only if prescribed.
 Cefadroxil passes into breast milk.
 Consult your doctor before breastfeeding.

 Our Cefadroxil (cefadroxil hemihydrate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.